Real Estate Case Interview: Framework, Metrics, and Worked Example (2026)

 The Four Core Real Estate Case Types

-Real estate consulting cases cluster into four archetypes.
-Identifying which type you are facing within the first 60 seconds lets you deploy the right sub-framework immediately.
+Real estate consulting cases often cluster into four archetypes.
+Identifying the likely type early lets you deploy the right sub-framework quickly.

 1. Market Entry: Should our client (a developer, REIT, or retailer) enter Market X?
 Evaluate: market demand drivers, competitive supply, regulatory environment, capital requirements, and expected returns (cap rate benchmarks, IRR projections).
 Use the market entry framework as the spine, then layer in real estate-specific metrics.